 Korea and Japan

 Farming came to the Korean peninsula in c.
-4500 BC, from northern China, with the cultivation of millet.
-Wet-rice cultivation probably reached the peninsula from China early in the 2nd millennium BC, but then took centuries of adaptation to adapt to the northern climate.
-After 1000 BC, however, wet-rice became established as the staple crop, at least in southern Korea.
+4500 BCE, from northern China, with the cultivation of millet.
+Wet-rice cultivation probably reached the peninsula from China early in the 2nd millennium BCE, but then took centuries of adaptation to adapt to the northern climate.
+After 1000 BCE, however, wet-rice became established as the staple crop, at least in southern Korea.

 In Japan, meanwhile, the very successful Jomon hunter-gatherer-fisher culture continued to flourish, effectively keeping farming at bay.
-The large coastal settlements showed many similarities with farming communities elsewhere – the earliest pottery anywhere in the world comes from Japan, dated to as early as 10500 BC.
+The large coastal settlements showed many similarities with farming communities elsewhere – the earliest pottery anywhere in the world comes from Japan, dated to as early as 10500 BCE.
 After c.
-1000 BC there is evidence that the Jomon people were familiar with rice cultivation, and had also begun to grow some local wild plants, such as yams and taro.
-However, farming did not become a major part of the economy until after 500 BC.
+1000 BCE there is evidence that the Jomon people were familiar with rice cultivation, and had also begun to grow some local wild plants, such as yams and taro.
+However, farming did not become a major part of the economy until after 500 BCE.

 The growth of towns in the Yangtze region